 We all tend to overestimate our own ability to multitask, thinking that we can work on many things at once with no real penalty.
 The science strongly disagrees with that.

-In conclusion, while we advocate for changes to the workflow to optimize for effectiveness, efficiency, and predictability, many times those changes will be done in a way that make all three of those worse.
+In conclusion, while we advocate for changes to the workflow to optimize for effectiveness, flow efficiency, and predictability, many times those changes will be done in a way that make all three of those worse.
 We need to be aware of that so that we can compensate for it.

 While this article is very focused on the effectiveness of our workflow, it’s worth calling out that keeping people too busy for too long will result in burnout, lowered psychological safety and a variety of health concerns.
 It’s bad for so many reasons.